chriscareycode/nagiostv-react/README.md

 Preparing the client settings file (optional)
 ------------
 By default, settings are saved to a browser cookie.
 If you want to save settings on the server, so all users of NagiosTV will get those settings, you need to create a client-settings.json file and set permissions on that file so NagiosTV (Apache) can edit it.
-In the example below, I set the file permission to 777, but you could optionally just give access to the apache user.
+In the example below, I set the file permission to 777, but you could optionally just give access to the "apache" ("www-data" on Debian/ubuntu) user.

 ```console
 $ sudo touch client-settings.json